Zac-HD/hypofuzz/docs-src/roadmap.rst

 three months notice, during which passing deprecated options will emit runtime warnings (e.g. via the terminal, displayed on the dashboard, etc.).

-Integration points with Hypothesis, such as the :class:`~hypothesis:hypothesis.database.ExampleDatabase` API, are considered stable upstream and are very unlikely to change.
+User-accesible integration points with Hypothesis, such as the :class:`~hypothesis:hypothesis.database.ExampleDatabase` API, are considered stable upstream and are unlikely to change even in major version releases.

 If it is impractical to continue to support old versions of Hypothesis (or other dependencies) after a major update, the minimum supported version will be updated.